Generation Rebellion is an intergenerational women’s project exploring the climate emergency and what it means to be a climate change activist.

-Magic Me brings together students from Mulberry School for Girls with older women from the local community to explore the climate emergency.
-Led by artists Sue Mayo and Elsa James, we will be using art, writing, voice and drama to find out how to be a rebel, in quiet and noisy ways.
+Throughout February – March 2020, Magic Me brought together students from Mulberry School for Girls and older adult women to explore the climate emergency.
+Led by artists Sue Mayo and Elsa James, the group used art, writing, and voice to find out how to be a rebel, in quiet and noisy ways.

-Throughout February and March 2020, a core group of students and older women met regularly to pool their skills, knowledge and questions on the climate emergency.
-In small groups they created four collages capturing their sentiments on the current state of the environment; hopeful, angry, hopeless and activism.
+Meeting weekly to pool their skills, knowledge and questions, the group created four collages capturing their sentiments on the current state of the environment; hopeful, angry, hopeless and activism.
 This initial stage of the project ended with a public workshop at Toynbee Hall Wellbeing Centre, where the group invited other women to contribute their ideas to the conversation.